asibahi/kashida/README.md

 Oh it is `no_std` as well.

 The `Script` enum has `Arabic`, `Syriac`, and `Unknown`.
 Arabic and Syriac have custom rules and priorities, but if you use the `Unknown` variant you'd get a generic set of rules that  should, in theory, work for other scripts.
 If you can read and contribute these other scripts, help would be most welcome.

+I tried to add a couple of C FFI functions, with help from Rust Discord.
+However, I don't understand C enough to know how to use them.
+If you can try them and let me know how to improve them, it would be very helpful.